-If you venture into the special world of bankruptcy, it helps to know the language spoken there.
+Bankruptcy has its own language.
+If you are considering filing bankruptcy, it helps to know the language spoken there.

 Master just a couple of words and phrases, and input from a bankruptcy lawyer starts to make sense.